 What Makes Mayo's Multidisciplinary Approach Different for Mesothelioma Patients?

-Mayo Clinic's integrated care model coordinates patients to see multiple specialists in a single clinic visit or over one to two coordinated days, contrasting sharply with traditional care models where patients schedule oncology one month, surgery another month, and radiation therapy a third month with minimal cross-specialty communication.[3]
+Mayo Clinic's integrated care model coordinates patients to see multiple specialists in a single clinic visit or over one to two coordinated days, contrasting sharply with traditional care models where patients schedule oncology one month, surgery another month, and radiation therapy a third month with minimal cross-specialty communication [8].
+Approximately 3,000 Americans are diagnosed with mesothelioma annually, and for a disease this rare, access to coordinated specialty care can meaningfully affect outcomes [7].

 In Mayo's model, the patient meets with a thoracic surgeon, medical oncologist, radiation oncologist, pulmonologist, and pathologist.
 These specialists review the patient's imaging, pathology, and clinical presentation simultaneously rather than sequentially.
 This collaborative evaluation means that treatment recommendations reflect input from all relevant specialists rather than the perspective of a single physician.

 The efficiency gains are substantial.
 Patients avoid multiple cross-country trips and waiting periods.
 Treatment planning accelerates.
 Communication between specialists is direct and real-time rather than occurring through medical records months later.
-For a disease as aggressive as mesothelioma, these efficiency gains translate directly into clinical advantage—tumors are not growing unchecked during gaps between specialist consultations.
+For a disease as aggressive as pleural mesothelioma — where median overall survival with standard chemotherapy alone is 12.1 months [5] — these efficiency gains translate directly into clinical advantage.
+Tumors are not growing unchecked during gaps between specialist consultations.

 Mayo also integrates pathology review into the multidisciplinary discussion.
-A dedicated thoracic pathologist reviews tissue samples to confirm diagnosis and determine cell type, with the pathologist participating in treatment planning discussions.
+A dedicated thoracic pathologist reviews tissue samples to confirm diagnosis and determine cell type (epithelioid, sarcomatoid, or biphasic), with the pathologist participating in treatment planning discussions.
+Cell type significantly influences treatment selection — the CheckMate 743 trial demonstrated that non-epithelioid patients derived the greatest benefit from nivolumab plus ipilimumab immunotherapy [3].
 This ensures that surgical and oncologic decisions reflect accurate pathologic diagnosis rather than assumptions.

-After treatment decisions are made through multidisciplinary collaboration, care coordination extends through surgery, chemotherapy, radiation, and into survivorship.
-Rather than patients becoming "orphaned" after one treatment phase ends, Mayo maintains coordinated follow-up through all phases of treatment and recovery.
+After treatment decisions are made through multidisciplinary collaboration, care coordination extends through surgery, chemotherapy, radiation, and into survivorship [8].
+Rather than patients becoming "orphaned" after one treatment phase ends, Mayo maintains coordinated follow-up through all phases of treatment and recovery — an approach that the NCI identifies as a hallmark of its designated Comprehensive Cancer Centers [1].

 Which Mesothelioma Surgeries Does Mayo Clinic Perform?